Anthropology (ANTH)

 ANTH 322.
 Analysis of Material Culture (with laboratory).
 (4 Credits)

 A lab course training students in analytical methods in anthropology.
 Students areresponsible for a major project in which they carry out all phases of anthropologicalresearch, including research design, background research, hypothesis, analysis, and presentation of results.
 Materials studied include lithics, fauna, ceramics, and botanical remains.
 An excellent preparation for (or follow-up to) the Archaeological Field School.
-Prerequisite: ANTH 219.
+Prerequisite: ANTH 219 or instructor permission.

 ANTH 333.
 Archaeology of Colorado.
 (3 Credits)